 He took the Diocese of Saginaw global with his legacy of seasonal "Little Books" of prayer for Lent, Easter and Advent/Christmas.
-First released in 2000, more than 3 million copies were sold worldwide in 2007 and 2008, with books making their way into the hands of Catholics as far away as Australia.
+First released in 2000, more than 3 million copies are sold annually worldwide, with books making their way into the hands of Catholics as far away as Australia.

 In addition to the ministry of his vocation – and despite his need for a prosthetic leg after losing part of his leg to a birth deformity – Bishop Untener also had a love for hockey.
 He was known to sometimes show up at the Nouvel Catholic Central High School team’s early morning practices and challenge goalies.